Creating Python UDFs

 You must execute a CREATE FUNCTION statement to specify:

-• The SQL function name to use.
+• The name to use for the UDF.

 • The name of the Python function to call when the Python UDF is called.

-When choosing a name for the UDF:
+When choosing a name for the UDF, refer to Naming and overloading procedures and UDFs.

 For information about the data types of arguments, see SQL-Python Data Type Mappings.